Proposed Sportsgrounds Community Land Management Plan (CLMP) and Shared Use Agreement Term - Riverlea Park

 Before we make any decisions on the draft Sportsgrounds Community Land Management Plan and proposed Shared Use Agreement, we are consulting the public to ensure community input is considered.
 We are specifically conducting public consultation on:

-1. The addition of a district level sportsground in Riverlea to the Sportsgrounds Community Land Management Plan (portions of land contained in Allotment 9010 Legoe Road, Riverlea Park in Certificate of Title Volume 6288 Folio 348 and Allotment 9140 Legoe Road, Riverlea Park in Certificate of Title Volume 6305 Folio 47) (refer to reference map in the document).
+1. The addition of a district level sportsground in Riverlea to the Sportsground Community Land Management Plan (portions of land contained in Allotment 9010 Legoe Road, Riverlea park in Certificate of Title Volume 6288 Folio 348 and Allotment 9140 Legoe Road, Riverlea Park in Certificate of Title Volume 6305 Folio 47.
+(Refer to reference map in document library)

 2. To enter a non-exclusive Shared Use Agreement with Catholic Education South Australia for a term intended to be forty-two (42) years.